Keyonte George makes scoring look easy.

 The five-star recruit out of the Dallas area has drawn comparisons to NBA guard D'Angelo Russell for his smooth game.
 Neither Russell nor George are overly athletic.
 Rather, they are deadly shooters with the skillset to create a bucket at any time and share the ability to play point guard and shooting guard.

-According to the 247Sports Composite Rankings, George is the 12th-ranked recruit in the class of 2022.
-He's the nation's top-rated shooting guard and the number one ranked player in the Lone Star state.
+According to the 247Sports Composite Rankings, George is the 2nd-ranked recruit in the class of 2022 recruiting class.
+He's also the nation's top-rated shooting guard and the number one ranked player in the Lone Star state.
 He's right up there in a loaded class that includes Jalen Duren, Amari Bailey, Chris Livingston, and Dior Johnson.

-George transferred from from Lewisville High School to iSchool Entrepreneurial Academy in May 2020.
+The star shooting guard transferred from Lewisville High School to iSchool Entrepreneurial Academy in May 2020.
 The iSchool of Lewisville plays a national schedule.

-George has offers from the Arizona Wildcats, Arkansas Razorbacks, Baylor Bears, Florida Gators, Iona Gaels, Kansas Jayhawks, LSU Tigers, North Carolina State Wolfpack, Ole Miss Rebels, TCU Horned Frogs, Texas Longhorns, Texas A&M Aggies, and Texas Tech Red Raiders.
+George had scholarship offers from the Arizona Wildcats, Arkansas Razorbacks, Baylor Bears, Florida Gators, Iona Gaels, Kansas Jayhawks, LSU Tigers, North Carolina State Wolfpack, Ole Miss Rebels, TCU Horned Frogs, Texas Longhorns, Texas A&M Aggies, and Texas Tech Red Raiders before making his pledge.

 He also earned interest from John Calipari and the Kentucky Wildcats.
 New UK assistant coach Jai Lucas recruited George when he was with the Texas Longhorns.